Posted on 15 June 2018

 It’s that time of season where we like to feature each of our Special Projects so that you, the Make […]

 Dancers, fiddlers and pickers will parade down Flatbush Avenue playing old-time tunes while flat footing, a form of percussive dancing from Appalachia.
 Participants will learn the fundamental steps of this rhythmic dance form and have a chance to practice with the Flatfoot Flatbush String Band!
-Led by members of the City Stompers and the organizers of the annual Make Music New York Porch Stomp festival, the third annual Flatfoot Flatbush traverses Prospect Heights, Brooklyn along vibrant Flatbush Avenue, with dozens of stops along the way to play, dance and sing.
-The fun continues at an after-party at Morgan’s BBQ featuring music and dance sets by the Wild Goats and the Flatfoot Flatbush Band.
+Led by members of the City Stompers and the organizers of the annual Make Music New York Porch Stomp festival, the fourth annual Flatfoot Flatbush traverses Prospect Heights, Brooklyn along vibrant Flatbush Avenue, with dozens of stops along the way to play, dance and sing.
+The fun continues at an after-party at featuring music and dance sets by the Wild Goats and the Flatfoot Flatbush Band.

 WHEN & WHERE: